YinHK-gameDev/unity-learn/environment/Terrain/README.md

 >   https://docs.unity3d.com/Packages/com.unity.terrain-tools@5.1/manual/index.html

 ### Terrain layers
 A **Terrain Layer** is an **Asset** that defines a Terrain’s surface qualities.
-A Terrain Layer holds Textures and other properties that the Terrain’s Material uses to render the Terrain surfaces.
+A Terrain Layer **holds Textures and other properties that the Terrain’s Material uses to render the Terrain surfaces**.
 Because Terrain Layers are Assets, you can easily reuse them on multiple Terrain tiles.

 You can add Textures to the surface of a Terrain to create coloration and fine detail.
 Terrain GameObjects are usually large, so it is best to use a base Terrain Layer with Textures that tile over the surface and repeat seamlessly.

+You can use multiple Terrain Layers, each with different Textures, to build up interesting, varied Terrain surfaces.

 ### ref